Tronald/CoordinateSharp/README.md

  <TextBox Text="{Binding Latitude.Seconds, StringFormat={}{0:0.####}, UpdateSourceTrigger=LostFocus, Mode=TwoWay, ValidatesOnExceptions=True}"/>
  ```

 NOTE: It is important that input boxes be set with 'ValidatesOnExceptions=True'.
-This will ensure UIElements display input erros when incorrect values are passed.
+This will ensure UIElements display input errors when incorrect values are passed.

  ### Celestial Information